 ‘Of come on!
 We are not toeing the line of regressive patriarchal customs!
 We are celebrating the feminine!’ the women retort angrily.

-I begin wondering if there is something profound here that escapes my pea-brain for I am unable to understand how so-called regressive and patriarchal customs and traditions have suddenly become the latest feminist trends and ‘choice’ statements?
+I begin wondering if there is something profound here that escaped my pea-brain for I am unable to understand how so-called regressive and patriarchal customs and traditions have suddenly become the latest feminist trends and ‘choice’ statements?

 I run and stand under a cold shower to clear my fuzzy brain.